 As health-smart individuals, we should really be implementing this wondrous vegetable into as many dishes as possible.
 So we decided to help inspire you by presenting 5 of the most yummiest tried-and-tested recipes going around.
 (Nº1 is our favourite.
 And Nº2.
 Oh God who are we kidding we love all of them!)

 Want to delve further into the bajillion benefits of kale?
-Don’t take our word for it, read up more on Authority Nutrition.
+Don’t take our word for it, read up more on Healthline.

 1 – Kale & Roast Chicken Pasta

 - 8 ounces whole-wheat spaghetti

 - 1 serving of Braised Kale, puréed (or as much as you like)

 - 3 cups white meat and 1/2 cup sauce from Roast Chicken with pan sauce

 - 1 (15-oz) can low-sodium chickpeas or white beans, drained and rinsed